Descanonge/tomate/README.md

 For data in memory:
 - Keep information about the data, the variables, the coordinates.
   All this information is in sync with the data.
-- Select subparts of data easily.
+- Select subparts of data easily, by index or by value.
+- Support for date & time dimensions.
 - Use and create convenience function for analysis, plotting,...

 For data on disk: